 Guava is easy to propagate by seed, but many people have good luck starting trees with stem cuttings or air layering.
 If done properly, both techniques have a very high rate of success.

 Grow guava in a pot filled with any fresh, good quality potting mix.
 Be sure the pot has a good drainage hole in the bottom.

 Place the tree in full sunlight during the winter months.
-If possible, move the tree to a sunny outdoor location during spring, summer and fall.
-Be sure to move the tree indoors before temperatures fall below 65 F. (18 C.)
+If possible, move the tree to a sunny outdoor location during spring, summer, and fall.
+Be sure to move the tree indoors before temperatures fall below 65 degrees F. (18 C.)

 Indoor Guava Tree Care